MetaGigachad/chad-apps/README.md

 This repository contains implementation of [onboarding](#-onboarding-app) and [training](#-training-app) apps with [Single Sign-On](#-auth-app-for-single-sign-on-sso).

+You can use those apps at [onboarding.metachad.mooo.com](https://onboarding.metachad.mooo.com) and [training.metachad.mooo.com](https://training.metachad.mooo.com).

 ### 🔒 Auth App for Single Sign-On (SSO)

 In [auth_frontend](./auth_frontend) and [auth_service](./auth_service) you can find an